norasteil/cs283-f24-assignments/C#Game/README.md

-# Your README for A2 HERE
+# Nora Steil A2 README

 ![gameplay](NoraSteil_A2Gameplay.gif)